drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Acquiring a Mac

 When you purchase your Mac, you might want to avoid it being linked back to you.
-Depending on your threat model, you might want to pay for it in cash in person rather than ordering online or purchasing with a credit/debit card.
+You should pay for it in cash in person rather than ordering online or purchasing with a credit/debit card, that way no identifying information can be linked back to your purchase.

 ## Installing macOS